ber532k/mkpdf/docs.md

 Pandoc uses templates, which act as a sort of frame in which the converted markup content (in this case, the latex code) is embedded.
-Templates can either be specified using relative or absolute paths or using only the name, if the template is located at one of the places, where pandoc looks for templates by default.
+Templates can either be specified using relative or absolute paths or using only the name, if the template is located at one of the places where pandoc looks for templates by default.
 I.\ e.\ in `/usr/share/pandoc/data/templates` for globally available templates or in `~/.pandoc/templates` for templates available only for specific users.
 Further information on pandoc templates can be found in pandoc's